dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ## Understanding Key Concepts in Meteor

-KeystoneJS uses the Model View Template pattern.
+Meteor uses the Publish and subscribe model.
+Check out this [excellent article on how publications and data loading works in Meteor](https://guide.meteor.com/data-loading.html).
 In a typical framework architecture, there exists a seperation of concern of functionalities; presentation, business, and data access realm.

-* **Data Access - Model**: This is the data access layer.
-It defines how data is being interacted with in the application.
-Validation, behaviour, and transformation of data.
+* **Data Layer**: This is the data access layer.
+The data layer is typically stored in MongoDB.

-* **Business Logic - View**: In a typical framework, the view simply presents data to the screen.
-In KeystoneJS, it serves as the busines logic layer that contains the logic that accesses the model, otherwise known as controllers.
-It serves as a bridge between the models and templates.
+* **View Layer**: In a typical framework, the view simply presents data to the screen.
+In Meteor, there are template files.
+These files containes the view logic that accesses the Mongo Schemas.
+The view logic is typically placed in the `client/imports/ui` directory.

-* **Presentation - Templates**: This is the presentation layer.
-It displays data on the screen.
+* **Business Logic Layer**: In Meteor, the `client` and `server` directories exist.
+The business logic is typically placed in the `client/imports/api` directory.
+However, any sensitive code that you don’t want served to the client, such as code containing passwords or authentication mechanisms, should be kept in the `server/` directory.

 ## Build a Real-time Web App With Meteor

 In this tutorial, we'll build a simple application called **SlangBucket**.
 This app will allow users to add all sorts of slangs with their respective meanings.
-The _SlangBucket_ is almost a mini-UrbanDictionary.
+The _SlangBucket_ is a mini version of [Urban Dictionary](https://www.urbandictionary.com/).
 Users will be able to add and delete slangs from the bucket.

 ### Install Meteor and Scaffold SlangBucket